 Rainbow – Oncorynchus mykiss, Brown – Salmo trutta

 Trout size and catch limits

 Trout can grow to large sizes however most common catches through the state are usually between 25cm and 40 cm.
 There is a limit of 5 Trout per day per person but this does vary between rivers and lakes so make sure you check your local guide for more information.
 There is no size limit for Trout although we will never understand why people keep the small ones.
 Please make sure you pay close attention to trout open and close seasons.
 Fishing for trout in closed seasons is frowned upon and can come with a hefty fine.

-Mudeye, Power bait, Scrub worms, earthworms, Corn kernels suspending from a float or with a very light running sinker.
+Mudeye, Power bait, Scrub worms, maggots, earthworms, live minnows, or Corn kernels suspending from a float or with a very light running sinker.